gihan9a/mpcs/README.md

 # Samupakara Repository

+Only docker wrapper is hosted here at github.

 ## Directory structure
-`docker` directory contains docker configurations and volumes `framework` contains the `Yii 1` framework files `webapp` contains the application code
+`docker` contains docker configurations and volumes.
+`framework` contains the `Yii 1` framework files.
+`webapp` contains the application code.

 ## Setting up backup cron
 Add Following to the host's cron tab.
 Confirm the variables in `cron.sh` file are corect.